Bruce F. Beilfuss: Judicial career

-In 1947, Wisconsin circuit court judge Emery Crosby died in office.
+In 1947, Wisconsin circuit court judge Emery Crosby died in office..
 Beilfuss declared his candidacy for the office, which was up for election in Spring 1948.
 He defeated Alfred L. Devos in the April election, winning 57% of the vote.
 A week after the election, Governor Oscar Rennebohm appointed Beilfuss to begin his term in office early, as the seat was already vacant.
-He was re-elected in 1953 and 1959.
+He was re-elected in 1951 and 1957.

 While a circuit judge, Beilfuss presided over a number of murder cases which gained statewide attention, including the case of Jane Dakin, a 17 year old girl who murdered both her parents with a rifle.
 After she was found not guilty by reason of insanity, Beilfuss ordered her committed to a state mental institution.
 Beilfuss also served in many other courtrooms around the state as a replacement judge on such cases, when another judge was indisposed or recused.

 His most famous case, however, was likely the Jantz murder trial.
 The three defendants had murdered traffic officer James G. Jantz in a shootout after Jantz and another officer had been surveilling them.
 The three men had been identified as suspicious persons and were later found to have engaged in a series of robberies.
 As the murder occurred in Sauk County, Beilfuss was the circuit judge with jurisdiction over the case, but Beilfuss granted a change of venue to Dane County because of the inflamed passions in the community.
 After a seven-week trial, all three men were found guilty.
 Beilfuss sentenced them all to life imprisonment.

 A few months after the Jantz case, Beilfuss announced his candidacy for Wisconsin Supreme Court, seeking the seat being vacated by the expected retirement of chief justice Timothy Brown.
 Four other candidates ultimately entered the race, but Beilfuss was the only one to field a serious campaign.
 Beilfuss easily prevailed in the March 1963 primary, receiving 53% of the vote.
-He prevailed with 64% of the general election vote over Douglas County attorney Harry E. Larsen.
+He prevailed with 64% of the 1963 general election over Douglas County attorney Harry E. Larsen.

 Beilfuss faced a contested re-election race in 1973, but easily defeated Robert J. Beaudry with 67% of the vote.
 Beaudry had used the election as a platform to advocate for probate reform, no-fault auto insurance, and greater state supervision of the courts.

-Beilfuss became chief justice by seniority in May 1976, after the sudden death of chief justice Horace W. Wilkie.
+In the 1970s, Beilfuss was regarded to be the court's swing vote.
+He became chief justice by seniority in May 1976, after the sudden death of chief justice Horace W. Wilkie.
 He served seven years of chief justice, announcing in 1982 that he would not run for a third term in 1983.

 As chief justice, Beilfuss campaigned across the state for passage of the major constitutional amendments of 1977 which overhauled the state court system and established the Wisconsin Court of Appeals.